Using Room Dividers to Carve Out Your Personal Sanctuary

 I’ve used everything from tall fiddle leaf figs to hanging planters on a tension rod to create green dividers.
 Not only do they separate spaces but they also purify the air and add that lush, resort feeling to your home.
 Perfect for that staycation atmosphere.

 You don’t need expensive planters either.
-I’ve picked up gorgeous ceramic pots in colours like pink, yellow and terracotta for under £15 each at garden centres.
+I’ve picked up Gorgeous ceramic pots in colours like pink, yellow and terracotta for under £15 each.
 Pop them on a simple shelf or plant stand and you’ve got yourself an Instagram-worthy divider on a budget.

 Creating Different Sanctuary Zones with Dividers